Special Dietary Needs and Related Forms

 There are USDA regulations for making food substitutions in the school meals program which require a physician's specific diet prescription and signature.

-A MEDICAL PLAN OF CARE FOR SCHOOL FOOD SERVICES form must be completed and signed by a physician, if your child has a disability which requires special dietary accommodations or substitutions.
-We cannot accept a physician’s prescription slip in lieu of this form.
-Click Here for the Medical Plan of Care form that must be completed and returned to the Food Service Director.
+A MEDICAL PLAN OF CARE FOR SCHOOL FOOD SERVICES form must be completed and signed by a physician, if your child has a disability which required special dietary accommodations or substitutions.
+We cannot accept a physician's prescription slip in lieu of this from.

-If you have questions or need any further explanations regarding the regulations, please contact the Food Service Director- Jaimie Ogle RD, LDN at 724-842-0501 x 129 or email@example.com
+If you have any questions or need further explanations regarding the regulations, please contact the Food Service Director: Jaclyn Walker at 724-842-0501 ext.129 or email@example.com.